General terms & conditions

 1.1.
 The following general terms and conditions (referred to hereinafter as “GTC”) form the basis of all offers, orders, deliveries and services provided by Spezialis Translations (referred to hereinafter as the “Translator”).
 Orders are only accepted and executed according to the following GTC.

 1.2.
 No services are provided based on other general terms and conditions.
 The application of other general terms and conditions is hereby excluded.
-The application of other terms and conditions may only be accepted to the extent that they are identical to these GTC or have been expressly declared by the Translator in writing in the individual case to be the basis of the respective contract or service (individual agreement).
+The application of other terms and conditions may only be accepted to the extent that their application is expressly provided for in these GTC, they are identical to these GTC or have been expressly declared by the Translator in writing in the individual case to be the basis of the respective contract or service (individual agreement).

 2. Conclusion of the contract, order process